 My Therapeutic Approach

-Although I am a Cognitive Behavioural Therapist, I don't believe that one size fits all.
-Other evidence based approaches I work with are Motivational Interviewing, Dialectical Behaviour Therapy, and Positive Psychology.
+For this reason I offer a variety of evidence based approaches.
 We will work together to find the approach that works best for you.
 I believe in teaching you the skills and helping you develop the resilience it takes to be your own therapist!
 (That’s right...I’m working myself out of a job!)

 Cognitive Behavioural Therapy (CBT)

 CBT is an evidence based approach that has been proven effective for a wide range of issues.
 It explores

 the connection between your thoughts- feelings- and behaviours.
 Together we will look at how changing your mindset and your habits can have a positive impact on your life.

 CBT aims to disrupt the automatic, self-critical way we tend to talk to ourselves.
 It also explores what behaviours might be not be serving you well.
 Together, we will work towards increasing your self-compassion and developing new skills to ease your distress while improving your satisfaction with life.

 Our brains are beautifully designed to allow us to recover from all kinds of traumatic and stressful events.